mtsoares/kubernetes-lab/Lab01/README.md

 ## Challenge

-Using the information collected so far, try to configure your own personal computer to acess the cluster you have just installed using kubectl.
-If needed, as your instructor for assistance.
+Using the information collected so far, try to configure your own personal computer to access the cluster you have just installed using kubectl.
+If needed, ask your instructor for assistance.
 Some references that may help:

 * https://kubernetes.io/docs/tasks/tools/